drewswinney/myo/README.md

 3. Open up your instance of the web application and log in
 4. For the Mobile App: Click the Start button and begin your session
 5. For the Desktop App: Launch script RunLumyo.sh, keeping in mind that the automatic behavior outputs to a log file.
 If you want to output directly to the database you must change the logging parameters in the config file MyoConfig.ini.
 6. After running a session you will see it in the sessions view on the web application.
-Click on the day the session ran on to view the session data (or data for multiple sessions if you have ran more than one)
+Click on the day the session ran to view the session data (or data for multiple sessions if you have ran more than one)